 Another way to keep the look simple and understated is to use a hidden cabinet door handle.
 These are fixed to the underside of the cupboard door or the top of a drawer so that only a small portion is visible.
 I really like the look for the cabinetry below.

-Statement kitchen door handles look great and really define the look for your kitchen.
+Statement handles on your cabinetry look great and really define the look for your kitchen.
 You have to ensure you love them though as they become quite a feature.

 Ensure that rather than just selecting something that you love, that it links into the rest of of your scheme.